ipspace/netlab/docs/caveats.md

 * VM version of FRR is an Ubuntu VM.
 The FRR package is downloaded and installed during the initial configuration process.
 * You can change the FRR default profile with the **netlab_frr_defaults** node parameter (`traditional` or `datacenter`, default is `datacenter`).
 * **netlab collect** downloads FRR configuration but not Linux interface configuration.
-* FRR containers need host kernel modules for VRFs, MPLS, and VXLAN forwarding.
+* FRR containers need host kernel modules (drivers) to implement the data-plane functionality of *vrf*, *mpls*, and *vxlan* netlab modules.
+The kernel modules are automatically loaded (when available) during the **netlab up** processing.
+* VRF and VXLAN kernel modules are usually bundled with a Linux distribution.
 If your Ubuntu distribution does not include the MPLS drivers, try installing them with `sudo apt install linux-generic`.
-You cannot load kernel modules in GitHub containers; VRF, MPLS, and VXLAN modules are thus not working in that environment.
+* You cannot load kernel modules in GitHub Codespaces and thus cannot use *vrf*, *mpls*, or *vxlan* modules on FRRouting nodes in that environment.
 * FRR containers have a management VRF.
 Use `ip vrf exec mgmt <command>` to run a CLI command that needs access to the outside world through the management interface.
 To disable the management VRF, set the **netlab_mgmt_vrf** node parameter to *False*.
 * FRR initial container configuration might fail if your Ubuntu distribution does not include the VRF kernel module.
 Install the VRF kernel module with the `sudo apt install linux-generic` and reboot the server.
 * FRR 9.0 and later creates malformed IS-IS LSPs; the bug has been fixed in release 10.0.1 ([details](https://github.com/FRRouting/frr/issues/14514)).
 You cannot build an IS-IS network using Arista EOS and FRR if you're running an affected version of FRR.